-How DO WE USE Online Physician Reviews?
+How DO Consumers USE Online Physician Reviews?

 How Much Do Online Physician Reviews Affect a Patient’s Decision?

 Bright Local reports that in 2017, among those who look at online reviews, 68% said a positive review makes them trust a business more.
 And negative reviews have almost as big of an effect in the opposite direction with 40% saying that a negative review makes them not want to use that business.